LS-Lab/KeYmaeraX-projects/stability/README.md

 - `ODE` contains ODE stability proofs (Examples from TACAS'21, Section 5)

-- `switchedsystems` contains stability proofs for several switched systems stabilized using different switching approaches (Examples from ADHS'21, Section 5).
-The directory `switched_systems` contains more stability proofs for switched systems.
+- `switchedsystems.kyx` contains stability proofs for several switched systems stabilized using different switching approaches (Examples from ADHS'21, Section 5).
+The directory `switched_systems` contains more experimental stability proofs for switched systems.

 - `UGpAS` contains switched system stability case studies and proofs using the notion of uniform global asymptotic stability (Examples from HSCC'22, Section 5).

-See the respective `.kyx` files for further details.
+See the respective directories and `.kyx` files for further details.

 # References
 Yong Kiam Tan and André Platzer.
 Deductive stability proofs for ordinary differential equations.